Kasperjoergensen3/MLOps_project/reports/README.md

 >
 > Answer:

-We have 3 docker images - one for training the model, one for predictions using the trained model on a given checkpoint and then an API docker image, which is used in Google Cloud.
-For example to run the training docker image one would type the following in the terminal: 'docker run trainer:latest" as all the hyperparameters are loaded through Hydra.
-To see the dockerfiles explained above go into the folder caled dockerfiles and see: api.dockerfile, predict_model.dockerfile and train_model.dockerfile.
+Our project encompasses three essential Docker images, each serving a distinct purpose in our machine learning pipeline.
+The first image is dedicated to training the model, while the second facilitates predictions using the trained model from a specified checkpoint.
+The third image serves as an API container, seamlessly integrating with Google Cloud.
+For instance, executing the training Docker image involves a simple terminal command: 'docker run trainer:latest.'
+The beauty of this approach lies in the utilization of Hydra to load hyperparameters dynamically.
+To delve deeper into the intricacies of these Docker images, navigate to the 'dockerfiles' directory.
+There, you'll find detailed explanations for each image in the form of 'api.dockerfile,' 'predict_model.dockerfile,' and 'train_model.dockerfile.'

 ### Question 16